Environmental Management Systems

 Environmental Stewardship Program (ESP)

-Several Indiana manufacturing facilities for Kimball Office, National Office Furniture, and Kimball Electronics, were accepted into the Indiana Department of Environmental Management’s (IDEM) Environmental Stewardship Program (ESP) for demonstrating long-term compliance with environmental laws and voluntarily agreeing to implement continuous improvements in sustainability.
+Several Indiana manufacturing facilities for Kimball Office and National Office Furniture have been accepted into the Indiana Department of Environmental Management’s (IDEM) Environmental Stewardship Program (ESP) for demonstrating long-term compliance with environmental laws and voluntarily agreeing to implement continuous improvements in sustainability.
 The Kentucky facilities of National Office Furniture are members of the Kentucky Department of Environmental Protection’s (KDEP) Kentucky Excellence in Environmental Leadership Program (Excel).